AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/ACPI.md

 ## OSI

 So, for *arcane* reasons certain functionality, most notably touchpad stuff, is disabled or enabled in ACPI depending on which OS version you run.
-To enable it fully, you need to set several flag variables that would mean you are running certain OS — specifically, we need `WNTF` (Windows 2000+), `WIN8` (Windows 8+) and `LNUX` (Linux, duh), as well as assign specific value to `OSYS` (the one for Windows 10).
+To enable everything, we need to set several flag variables that would mean you are running certain OS — specifically, we need `WNTF` (Windows 2000+), `WIN8` (Windows 8+) and `LNUX` (Linux, duh), as well as assign specific value to `OSYS` (the one for Windows 10).
 OS version is read with `_OSI` method, Operating System Interface.

 A common way to deal with this is `XOSI` method (along with rename patch).
 Patch replaces all calls of `_OSI` in DSDT, of which most are in `\SB.PCI0._INI`, calling `XOSI` instead. `XOSI` returns true for all specified OS versions, and this results in setting all those variables.